Magnetism in Gemstones

-Spessartine is one of the most sought-after Garnets due to its brilliance and bright color.
-Orange color is the rarest and most valuable, but red Spessartines are also desirable, and well-cut specimens show more brilliance than red Almandines and red Pyropes.
+Spessartine (a.k.a.
+Spessartite) is one of the most sought-after Garnet gems due to its brilliance and bright color.
+Orange color is the rarest and most valuable Spessartine color, but red Spessartines are also desirable.
+Well-cut specimens of red Spessartine show more brilliance than red Almandines and red Pyropes.
 Spessartine colors range from light "fanta" orange to dark "mandarin" orange to orange-red to red.
-The color of orange gems could possibly be due to a blending of yellow from manganese (Mn2+ and perhaps charge transfer processes involving Mn2+) in conjunction with red from iron (Fe2+ in Almandine).
-Spessartine derives most of its magnetic susceptibility from manganese (up to 40% manganese oxide by weight), and Garnets with Spessartine as the primary component are the only primary orange gemstones of any kind that pick up with a magnetic wand.
-Spessartine has the chemical formula shown below.

-The only thing that makes pure Spessartine chemically different from pure Almandine is that manganese occupies the A site instead of iron.
-Red Spessartine can at times be difficult to distinguish from red Almandine with the naked eye, but only red Spessartine is over the limit (OTL) of measurable refractive index.
-Magnetic susceptibility measurements (SI) also easily separate the two.
-Spessartine is the most magnetic transparent gemstone of any type, always surpassing Almandine.
+Spessartine is the most magnetic transparent Garnet gem of any type, always surpassing Almandine.
 As you can see in the graph below, some Spessartines plot near the pure end member at 47.5 magnetic susceptibility.
 The purest Spessartines are dark "mandarin" orange.
 Graph point #10 in the graph below is an example of near-pure Spessartine.

 Spessartine Colors: Light Orange, Dark Orange & Red